 Fundamentals of LTE-A: Upper Layer Functionality and Evolved Packet Core

-We will conclude with a study of the application of these concepts to the performance, conformance, and interoperability of LTE-A systems, including an overview of various test equipment options to provide a real-world understanding of these complex wireless networking systems at various stages of development.
+Following this coverage of fundamental concepts, their application to the performance, conformance, and interoperability of LTE-A systems will be studied.
+Furthermore, an overview of various test equipment options is provided in order to increase awareness of the advance tools available to understand these complex wireless networking systems at various stages of development.